MTahaRF/Manim-Video-Generator/README.md

 - This project is currently a **prototype**, and further improvements are planned.
 - Future enhancements may include better visuals, improved narration, and UI integration.

-## License
-This project is licensed under the MIT License.

-## Contributing
-Contributions are welcome!
-Feel free to open an issue or submit a pull request.